jhorey/ferry/docs/sources/references/commands.rst

 inspect
 -------

-Print out detailed information about an application
+Print out detailed information about an application (either running or installed)

 For example: